 Is this camera as rugged as best waterproof cameras?

 A camera with the word “Tough” in the name really has two ways it should be judged.
+For another tough camera, check out our Olympus Stylus Tough TG4 review.
 First, as a camera — its image quality, features, and how it stacks up against other similarly priced point-and-shoots.
 Second, as a gadget designed to take as much punishment as possible.
 Only by looking at both aspects, and weighing them depending on how you plan to use the camera, can you get a full picture (if you’ll excuse the pun) of what the Olympus Tough TG-610 can do.
 Is it a contender for best underwater camera?

 Images and Video

 On the first score the Olympus score was… meh.
 In good light, images looked fine, but what camera doesn’t perform well when lighting conditions are favorable?
 The true test is when you’ve got low light, moving subjects, and a toddler tugging at your pants while trying to take a shot.
 Learn how to keep your camera steady to capture that perfect moment in our Joby GorillaPod Flexible Tripod review.

 When challenged, the Olympus produced images that were … well, the only word I can think of is “smudgy.”
 Not quite grainy (like you get with high ISO), not quite blurry (like you get with low shutter speed), but what were supposed to be 14-megapixel photos were more like 14-megapixel impressionist renderings of them.
 Specifically, the Olympus TG-610 has a 14 MP 1/2.3 inch image sensor with 5x optical zoom and 4x digital zoom.